Signaling and Substance Lifecycle

 Direct Toxin Effects

-The signaling module also contains _apply_toxin_to_swarms(...), which currently:
+The signaling module contains _apply_toxin_to_swarms(...), which currently:

-- reads toxin concentration at swarm positions,
+- reads toxin concentration at each swarm's current cell,

-- applies lethal population loss when configured,
+- applies lethal population loss when

 Evidence from Tests